 What Does Inhalant Abuse Treatment Look Like at The Phoenix?

 Phoenix Recovery Experience

 Patients and their family who engage in The Phoenix recovery experience for therapy and treatment for inhalants abuse are treated with a continuum of care that guides them through recovery and equips them with relevant disease management skills.
 Participants learn to identify, define, and achieve stability in their pursuit of a meaningful life.
 We work to build self-confidence and improve the emotional and cognitive condition of our patients and their family members, facilitating healing in strained or damaged relationships.
 Realistic applied behaviors are taught to enable patients and their family to return to or redefine their dreams and engage in meaningful pursuits while receiving ongoing strength from recovery-based support systems.

 The Phoenix Difference

-The Phoenix Recovery and Counseling Centers are driven by this mission statement: “Empowering individuals and families suffering from addiction and mental health disorders to celebrate life through lasting solutions.”
+The Phoenix Recovery Center is driven by this mission statement: “Empowering individuals and families suffering from addiction and mental health disorders to celebrate life through lasting solutions.”

 We at The Phoenix are passionate about total behavioral health in overcoming substance abuse and addiction.
 Our recovery programs are carefully tailored and are defined by research.
 We care deeply for each of our patients and strive to make a profound positive impact on those we help on their path to living a fulfilling life.
 All of our efforts are directed at equipping patients and their family with the knowledge and applied behaviors needed to manage their substance abuse, addiction, or mental health disorder and to reclaim a meaningful life.